MiniFate/MiniFate/chapters/02-world-building.md

 - Genre: \aspect{Computers, Guns, and Mirror Shades}
 - Conflict: \aspect{Machines Enslaved Humanity After the First War}

-...or even a space opera with cowboys and swordfights:
+...or even a space opera with cowboys and sword fights:

 - Genre: \aspect{Outlaws and Prophecies on the Outer Planets}
 - Conflict: \aspect{Galaxy-Spanning Empire Tightens its Grip}